Ireland Lacrosse Mission Statement

 Eligibility Relating to Dual Passport Holders:

 Any competitor who is a national of two or more countries at the same time and holding passports of these countries may represent either one of them as he /she may elect.
-However, after having represented one country in a recognised (by the Federation of International Lacrosse) event, he /she may not represent another country unless he/she meets other eligibility conditions set out in the bye-laws which include a three-year period between playing for one country and playing for another country.
+However, after having represented one country in a recognised (by World Lacrosse) event, he /she may not represent another country unless he/she meets other eligibility conditions set out in the by-laws which include a three-year period between playing for one country and playing for another country.

-The FIL player eligibility rules set-out further conditions regarding age considerations and flexibility for emerging nations, including special dispensations at U19 level.
-Further information is available on the FIL website.
+The WL player eligibility rules set-out further conditions regarding age considerations and flexibility for emerging nations, including special dispensations at U19 level.
+Further information is available via the World Lacrosse website.

 Policy on Irish National Lacrosse Team Composition